E-Newsletter

 Beautifully situated by the Galtesund strait on the western side of Tromøy in the municipality of Arendal, Bratteklev Shipyard is a living monument to Norway’s proud sailing ship tradition.
 Established in the 1860s by Captain O.B.
 Sørensen, the yard developed into a vibrant hub of shipbuilding, where both sailing ships and steamships were constructed between 1868 and 1924.

-For those seeking a deeper understanding of Norway’s maritime history—or simply wanting to experience the unique atmosphere of an authentic shipyard—Bratteklev Shipyard is an essential destination.
+For those seeking a deeper understanding of Norway’s maritime history—or simply wanting to experience the unique atmosphere of an authentic shipyard, is Bratteklev Shipyard is an essential destination.
 Here, past and present meet in harmonious symbiosis, reminding us of the timeless bond between people and the sea.

 Learn more about the coastal culture of Southern Norway